Winter Storm Will Bring Heavy Rain, Wind To SoCal This Week

 "And you may even see mudslides and landslides around the burned areas as well," Lund said.

-Forecasters are looking at up to 3 inches of rain for the coast and valleys, with 2-5 inches across the mountains.
+Forecasters are predicting up to three inches of rain for the coast and valleys, with two to five inches across the mountains.

 "The majority of the rain should come more when the cold front streams through.
 And it looks like that heavier rain band for L.A.
 County will probably get in on Thursday," National Weather Service meteorologist Lisa Phillips said.